suneel944/UAF/README.md

         sudo docker compose -f  docker-compose-report.yml up -d --build
         ```
     Now the project setup is done, lets proceed to next step

+## Invoke Celery

+- Invoke Celery to check if everything is working fine:
+      ```bash
+      celery -A uaf.device_farming.device_tasks worker -B -E -O fair --loglevel=INFO
+      ```
+    - **Celery**: The command-line tool for managing Celery tasks.
+        - **-A uaf.device_farming.device_tasks**: The app instance to use, where `uaf.device_farming.device_tasks` is the Python module containing the Celery application.
+        - **worker**: Starts a worker process that will process tasks.
+        - **-B**: Enables the Celery beat scheduler, allowing the worker to manage periodic tasks defined in the Celery configuration.
+        - **-E**: Enables event monitoring, allowing you to track tasks in real-time, useful for monitoring and debugging.
+        - **-O fair**: Optimizes the worker to schedule tasks in a "fair" manner, meaning each worker gets an equal number of tasks over time.
+        - **--loglevel=INFO**: Sets the log level to INFO, providing general information about the worker's activity.

 ## Encrypt/decrypt sensitive information
 - Currently the project hosts sensitive data, which is encrypted using in house encryption using cryptography lib and since the file is encrypted and will remain encrypted indefinetly.
 Below is the template that needs to be followed for the same, at least initially to make the scripts and the project work.
 Later it can be modified according to the taste of individuals/ teams